tytydraco/yessleep/out/When_I_was_seventeen_a_girl_in_my_class_insisted_she_could_act_out_my_missing_friends.md

 “I'm calling the police.” was all I managed to choke out.

 She did a slow head incline.
 “But I thought you wanted me to stop?”

-When I didn't (or couldn't) respond, she hastily pulled up the sleeve of her sleeve, tracing the knife edge across rugged stitches under her elbow.
+When I didn't (or couldn't) respond, she hastily pulled up the sleeve of her jacket, tracing the knife edge across rugged stitches under her elbow.

 I watched her slice into them one by one, severing the appendage that was barely hanging on.